New Title

 Born in the leafy comforts of Chiang Rai and raised in the bustling streets of Chiang Mai, Din is no ordinary team member.
 Son of the revered Pooklook and Ninee, and brother to the equally notable Hin and Namtan, Din comes from a distinguished lineage.

-Din’s mornings start with a hearty serving of moo ping (strictly no substitutions), and he's been known to pull off impressive tricks for just a sliver of cheese.
-A lover of people, Din enjoys soaking up attention like a sponge—belly rubs, in particular, are the fastest way to win his respect and admiration.
+Din’s mornings start with a hearty serving of moo ping (strictly no substitutions).
+A lover of people, Din enjoys soaking up attention like a sponge, belly rubs, in particular, are the fastest way to win his respect and admiration.